TMTutoring/TMTutoring.github.io/README.md

-## TM Tutoring
+## Total Tutoring

-Hompage for TMTutoring
+Hompage for the Total Tutoring firm

 ## Copyright and License